 Once you get there, it’s great to join a guided experience.
 A popular—and thrilling—way to explore is by kayak.
 Guided kayak paddles are offered by outfitters such as Santa Barbara Adventure Company, with expert naturalists not only helping you maneuver the ocean in your kayak (all gear is provided; experienced strongly recommended), but also pointing out amazing features, such as hidden coves and caves, and sharing information about seabirds, seals, and other island residents.
 If you’re a scuba diver or enjoy snorkeling, you’ll have a blast seeing bright orange garibaldis and other marine life swimming among the swaying kelp forests surrounding Santa Cruz Island.
 For a belt-notch-worthy adventure, dive deeper to explore the submerged rock reefs and pinnacles off more remote Anacapa Island.
 For kids, join ranger-led tide pool talks or take part in the Junior Ranger program.

-Insider’s tip: For a sneak peek at the fun without even boarding a boat, visit Channels Islands National Park’s visitor center, at Ventura Harbor.
+Insider’s tip: For a sneak peak at the fun without even boarding a boat, visit Channels Islands National Park’s visitor center, at Ventura Harbor.
 Special equipment, including underwater cameras and microphone-equipped dive masks, let wet-suited park experts relay back to the visitor center, where you can watch screens to see what they find, and even ask them questions.

 Five islands off the Southern California coast comprise one of America’s most remote—and utterly magical—national parks.
 Visitors arrive on the islands by boat (boats depart regularly from Ventura and Oxnard) or small plane, then use their hiking boots or kayaks to get around.
 Revered for its endemic plants and plentiful wildlife, the “Galapagos of North America” has no lodgings, stores, or restaurants—a place that draws you in without a lot of extra trappings.
 On this ocean sanctuary, it’s all about wraparound beauty, solitude, and the chance to totally and completely unplug.